Dnyaneshwar Agashe: Maharashtra Cricket Association factionalism disputes: 2003–2006

 Agashe served a record seventh term as executive chairman of the Maharashtra Cricket Association, being elected in April 2003.
 He was also a voting member of the Mumbai Cricket Association, and served as the vice chair of the National Cricket Academy at that time.
 Amid factionalism disputes at the Maharashtra Cricket Association, a nine-member interim committee was formed in 2003.
 This committee was dissolved by January 2004, and Agashe was reinstated as chairman of the association.

 In September 2004, amid continued disputes between Agashe and Ajay Shirke, the Bombay High Court appointed observers to the Maharashtra Cricket Association, one of them being B. G. Deshmukh.
 Later that same month, Agashe was denied participation in the annual general meeting of the Board of Control for Cricket in India by then board president Jagmohan Dalmiya, who cited the ongoing factional disputes in the Maharashtra Cricket Association as the reason for Agashe being disallowed to attend.
 Agashe was further denied his right to vote in that year's Board's presidential elections that same month by Dalmiya, which saw Sharad Pawar losing his candidacy for the board's presidency by one vote, that would have allegedly been Agashe's.
 Various sources at the time claimed that Agashe's actions, in delaying to arrive at the elections in Kolkata or taking immediate objection against his voting ban by Dalmiya, were perceived as deliberate by Pawar and his supporters.

 In October 2004, Agashe moved court countermanding the elections, alleging that the absence of his vote ensured an unfair victory to Dalmiya's nominee, Ranbir Singh Mahendra.
-The Madras High Court declared a prima facie case in favour of the election results, with Agashe ultimately expressing satisfaction with the court's ruling.
+The Madras High Court declared a prima facie case in favour of the election results, but conceded that the elections were ultimately unfair, stating that Dalmiya had had no right to disqualify or prevent any board members from voting, even when the Bombay High Court-appointed observers had previously not given Agashe approval to vote.
+Agashe ultimately expressed satisfaction with the court's ruling.
 By late October, M. D. Zodge, the Deputy Charity Commissioner for Maharashtra, froze the workings of the Maharashtra Cricket Association's managing committee by court order.

 Most of 2005 saw a continued power struggle between Agashe's and Shirke's factions at the Maharashtra Cricket Association.
 That year's Maharashtra Cricket Association election was in sight of reformed regulation scheme recommendations between the two parties, which was ultimately won by Shirke.
 Agashe had served a record seventh term as chairman at the time of his ousting from the position.
 Critics claimed that the court cases between the two parties were responsible for a lacklustre cricketing season in Pune that year.
 In August 2006, Agashe served as president through the Poona Young Cricketers' Hindu Gymkhana's liquor controversy, resigning the presidency in September of that year, after his third year as president of the club.
 He had been elected the club's president back in 2004.